| |

 Add in your meat next you can drop in more bacon grease if you want to for extra flavoring.

-Next, add in the rest of the ingredients and stir everything together.
+Next, add the remaining ingredients and stir until everything is combined.

 I smoked this the same day I made Smoked Queso, so my smoker was getting a good workout.